nathanb/sandbox-react/README.md

  - [Stage 4; Fancy stuff.. background-updates, using React Context](https://github.com/nathanb/sandbox-react/blob/master/src/client/index.js#L8).
  - [Stage 5; Forms & Validation](https://github.com/nathanb/sandbox-react/blob/master/src/client/index.js#L9).
    - [Stage 5, Part 2; Breaking apart re-usable components](https://github.com/nathanb/sandbox-react/blob/master/src/client/components/start-forms/routes.js#L10) (Enable this line).

+### After Stage 4
+I've enabled code splitting and lazy loading imports in the context step.
+This means that only the bundle and shared dependencies will pull down on the first load.
+Then if you navigate to the Chart (or any of the People) pages, it'll load the resources dynamically and pull down the dependencies.

+**To show this, I pulled in a choropleth graph that requires `d3`, a pretty sizable dependency.
+It will only load if you load the component**

 ## Setup